prolifixs/ROKOmoji.Emoji.Keyboard.App-Android/README.md

 # ROKOmoji Emoji Keyboard App (Android)
 Create your own Custom Emoji Keyboard App for free with ROKO Labs!
 We've open sourced our emoji keyboard app you can easily build your own to promote your company and brand!

-The application also utilizes ROKO Mobi Stickers SDK - http://roko.mobi/stickers - which will help you manage your iMessage Sticker App through:
+The application also utilizes ROKO Mobi Stickers SDK - http://roko.mobi/stickers - which will help you manage your app through:

 1. In-depth sticker analytics and reporting
 2. Upload and send stickers and GIFS straight to your emoji keyboard app w/o submitting another build to Apple